mikeperry-tor/vanguards/README_SECURITY.md

 The global adversary can perform all of the attacks that the local adversary can, but everywhere.
 This means that they can:

-1. Get a list of most/all IPs that connect to the public Tor network.
+1. **Determine** a list of most/all IPs that connect to the public Tor network.
-2. Guess which of these IPs might be running onion services.
+2. **Guess** which of these IPs might be running onion services.
-3. Guess which of these IPs might be using this addon (soon to be fixed).
+3. **Guess** which of these IPs might be using this addon (soon to be fixed).
-4. Guess that an IP might be running a specific onion service address, if it is running a specific service that is of interest to them.
+4. **Guess** that an IP might be running a specific onion service address, if it is running a specific service that is of interest to them.

 This same adversary can theoretically perform additional attacks to attempt to deanonymize all Tor traffic all of the time, but [there are limits](http://archives.seul.org/or/dev/Sep-2008/msg00016.html) to how well those attacks scale.
-These limits are also the reason that the global confirmation attack has been degraded to a "guess" for #4.
+These limits are also the reason that the global confirmation attack has been degraded to a "**guess**" for #4.
 If there is enough other traffic present, or other mitigating factors, they may not always be certain, unless they send a large amount of traffic over a long period of time, or become active on a global scale in terms of blocking or closing